Breakdown of Funeral Costs

 Cemetery plots

-The price of property for traditional burial of casketed remains or cremated remains varies widely according to where it is located—property in urban cemeteries is more expensive than in rural cemeteries.
-Likewise for private cemeteries versus public cemeteries.
-The location of a property within a cemetery will influence cost as well (a plot with a scenic view or near water will usually be more expensive, for example).
+The price of cemetery property for burial of a casket or urn varies widely according to where it is located.
+Property in urban cemeteries is more expensive than in rural cemeteries.
+Likewise, private cemeteries versus public cemeteries.
+The location of a property within a cemetery will also influence the cost (a plot with a scenic view or near water will usually be more expensive, for example).

-According to the nonprofit Funeral Consumers Alliance, the cost for a single burial plot in the United States can be as little as $500 in a small rural cemetery or as much as $5,000 in a privately owned urban cemetery.
-Interment rights can be bought or sold on the open market in most states, in compliance with the rules and regulations of the cemetery.
+According to the nonprofit Funeral Consumers Alliance, a single burial plot in the United States can cost as little as $500 in a small rural cemetery or as much as $5,000 in a privately owned urban cemetery.
+Interment rights can be bought or sold on the open market in most states, in compliance with the cemetery's rules and regulations.

 Cemetery property for traditional burial